 Or you could do the "can't miss": Madrid --> Viscaya --> Barcelona ---> Granada ---> Madrid

 Those would be my suggestions (assuming you will arrive to Madrid).
 It depends in what you want to see and how much do you want to stay in each place :) over 1 year ago

 As Sofia said, depends what you want/how long you want to stay for.
 When I had 7 days I did Madrid - Zaragoza - Barcelona.
 If you need to get back to Madrid you could head down to Valencia - Alicante, then back to Madrid, depending how much time you have.

 Madrid and Barcelona are definite 'not to miss' (Madrid was my favourite, found Barcelona too 'touristy').
 Zaragoza isn't an obvious place, don't think many people go there, but I loved it.
 Cool Roman ruins, a Moorish castle (I believe it was Dorne if you're into GoT).
 Also a great restaurant in Zaragoza and generally great food! over 1 year ago

 Depends upon weather you are driving, taking bus or train.
 Driving gives you the most options.
 We traveled to Madrid, Segovia, Avila, Toledo, Granada, Rhonda, and Gibraltar by car in two weeks generally staying two days in each city.
 We flew into Madrid, got a car and drove to Segovia the first day.
 We had two full days in Madrid at the end and returned our car as soon as we got to our hotel in Madrid to save two days rental.
 The airport budget picked up the car at our hotel at no extra cost.
 Took a taxi to the airport and saved about $100 this way.
 Avoid driving in Madrid.
-The other cities were easy enough to drive in except parking was usually difficult. about 1 year ago
+The other cities were easy enough to drive in except parking was usually difficult. over 1 year ago